kerns/VerticalRhythm/README.md

 # VerticalRhythm

-A Sass mixin that abstracts the maths involved in applying vertical rhythms with CSS.
+A Sass module that abstracts the maths involved in applying vertical rhythms with CSS.

 ## Example